s-l-teichmann/genmap/README.md

     $ go generate

-For pull request ensure that the files are generated in a way that a `go fmt` call would not change them.
+For pull request ensure that the files are generated in a way that a `go fmt` call would not change them and the `go test -coverprofile=count` stays at 100%.

 ## License
 This is Free Software covered by the terms of the [MIT license](LICENSE).